 - (3) Service Contracts.
 Any contract for services, regardless of cost, shall include provisions required by law that require the contractor to comply with public records laws.
-The District Manager shall be responsible for initially enforcing all contract provisions related to a contractor's duty to comply with public records laws. - (4) Fees; Copies.
-Copies of public records shall be made available to the requesting person at a charge of \$0.15 per page for one-sided copies and \$0.20 per page for two-sided copies if not more than 8 1⁄2 by 14 inches.
+The District Manager shall be responsible for initially enforcing all contract provisions related to a contractor's duty to comply with public records laws. - Fees; Copies.
+Copies of public records shall be made available to the requesting (4) person at a charge of \$0.15 per page for one-sided copies and \$0.20 per page for two-sided copies if not more than 8 1⁄2 by 14 inches.
 For copies of public records in excess of the sizes listed in this section and for outside duplication services, the charge shall be equal to the actual cost of reproduction.
 Certified copies of public records shall be made available at a charge of one dollar (\$1.00) per page.
 If the nature or volume of records requested requires extensive use of information technology resources or extensive clerical or supervisory assistance, the District may charge, in addition to the duplication charge, a special service charge that is based on the cost the District incurs to produce the records requested.
 This charge may include, but is not limited to, the cost of information technology resource, employee labor, and fees charged to the District by consultants employed in fulfilling the request.
-In cases where the special service charge is based in whole or in part on the costs incurred by the District due to employee labor, consultant fees, or other forms of labor, those portions of the charge shall be calculated based on the lowest labor cost of the individual(s) who is/are qualified to perform the labor, taking into account the nature or volume of the public records to be inspected or copied.
-The charge may include the labor costs of supervisory and/or clerical staff whose assistance is required to complete the records request, in accordance with Florida law.
+In cases where the special service charge is based in whole or in part on the costs incurred by the District due to employee labor, consultant fees, or other forms of labor, those portions of the charge shall be calculated based on the lowest labor cost of an individual who is qualified to perform the labor.
 For purposes of this Rule, the word "extensive" shall mean that it will take more than 15 minutes to locate, review for confidential information, copy and re-file the requested material.
-In cases where extensive personnel time is determined by the District to be necessary to safeguard original records being inspected, the special service charge provided for in this section shall apply.
+In cases where extensive personnel time is determined by the District to be necessary to safeguard original records being inspected, the special service charge provided for in the section shall apply.
 If the total fees, including but not limited to special service charges, are anticipated to exceed twenty-five dollars (\$25.00), then, prior to commencing work on the request, the District will inform the person making the public records request of the estimated cost, with the understanding that the final cost may vary from that estimate.
 If the person making the public records request decides to proceed with the request, payment of the estimated cost is required in advance.
-Should the person fail to pay the estimate, the District is under no duty to produce the requested records.
-After the request has been fulfilled, additional payments or credits may be due.
-The District is under no duty to produce records in response to future records requests if the person making the request owes the District for past unpaid duplication charges, special service charges, or other required payments or credits.
+After the request has been fulfilled, additional payments or credits may be due. - (5) Records Retention.
+The Secretary of the District shall be responsible for retaining the District's records in accordance with applicable Florida law.